 Both options can be deemed smart, as you will save time and money by not renting an office space.

 Forget harsh work environments and unrealistic sales goals, as they are the complete opposite of everything holistic therapy is about – and it’s important to become resilient to negativity.
 Additionally, it’s also vital that you protect your body from strain and injury, as working with your hands for seven hours straight can prove exhausting.

-The field of holistic health is projected to grow by up to 25% by 2022, so it’s important you look after your own spiritual health too.
+The field of holistic health is projected to grow by up to 25% by 2022, so you must look after your spiritual health too.
 This way, you can strive for excellence in wellbeing, to ensure you set yourself apart from the competition.